Florida LTV and down payment calculator, 2026 exam math.

-Calculate loan-to-value, loan amount, down payment, down payment percent, and backward price problems for Florida exam mortgage math.
+Calculate loan-to-value, loan amount, down payment, down payment percent, and low-appraisal cash gaps for Florida sales associate mortgage math.

 The LTV formula is loan amount divided by value.
 To find the loan, multiply value by the LTV decimal.
 To find down payment, subtract loan amount from purchase price.
 If the question gives a lower appraisal, pause before using the contract price.